systemwii/make/README.md

 ```

 ### 2. Install
-From this cloned repository, rename `Makefile_` to `Makefile`, then run install:
+Clone this repository, then from inside it, rename `Makefile_` to `Makefile`, then run install:
 ```bash
 mv Makefile_ Makefile
 make install
 ```
 This replaces the entire contents of `$(DEVKITPPC)/rules` with the rules folder here.
 The Makefile is called `Makefile_` by default to avoid it being detected and run as part of the submodule setup above (which slows down builds but is otherwise harmless).

-Next, set RULESDIR to point to the installation:
+Next, set RULESDIR in your project's Makefile to point to the installation:
 ```
 RULESDIR	:=	$(DEVKITPPC)/rules
 ```